Whats A Small Craft Advisory

 When most people think of small crafts, they think of canoes, kayaks, and other small watercraft.
 However, the definition of a small craft can be much broader than that.
 In fact, the term can be used to describe any type of vessel that is smaller than a standard boat.
 This can include everything from sailboats and powerboats to jet skis and inflatable rafts.

-See also Small Craft Advisory Boat Size
+See also What Is A Craft Advisory

 The size of a small craft can vary depending on the type of vessel.
 For example, a small sailboat might be anywhere from ten to twenty-five feet in length, while a small powerboat might be around sixteen feet long.
 However, there is no set size limit, and some vessels can be classified as small even if they are much larger than this.